kkav004/README/README.md

   * Sometimes I tend to take time thinking before saying something which results in uncomfortably long pauses in our conversations.
 Same with writing.
 I feel like it's taking me way too much time to write this README :)

   * I think of myself as humble but sometimes I come across as pretentious.
-I still have not figured out why… Please let me know if you've got an idea why.
+Please let me know if you notice this.

   * I can get easily addicted and obsessed with computer games.
-I can't play for an hour "to relax" and forget about a game.
+I can't play just for an hour to "relax" and forget about a game.
 As a result, I avoid playing them altogether.

-I can get easily obsessed with work which negatively affects my work-life balance and health.
+  * I can get easily obsessed with work which negatively affects my work-life balance and health.
 I often "forget" to go to sleep on time.
 This results in loss of productivity during the next day.

 ## Sources
-Finally, a big thank you to all the wonderful managers who publicly shared their own readmes which I used when composing this README.
+Finally, a big thank you to all the wonderful leaders who publicly shared their own readmes which I used when composing mine.
 You are awesome!

   * [The Indispensable Document for the Modern Manager](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/)
   * [Molly White at HubSpot](https://github.com/molly/manager-README)